Fiberglass FAQ: 14 Most Common Questions about Fiberglass Pools

 Many companies say they use vinyl ester resin for their pools, but beware—any percent of vinyl ester mixed with polyester resin can be called "vinyl ester resin."
 You need minimum 50% vinyl ester resin to prevent blisters.

 Unlike most manufacturers, we use a layer of 100% vinyl ester resin to prevent osmotic blisters from forming in the gelcoat.

 We also use woven fiberglass roving and honeycomb structural materials to support your pool shell in the areas that experience the most stress, like the walls and steps.

 After we remove the pool shell from the mold, we inspect it twice to make sure the gelcoat meets our standards.

 Then we weigh the pool.
 If it matches the ideal weight, we know that we used the proper amount of material.

 The River Pools Way combines installation best-practices to eliminate the most common problems with fiberglass pools.

 We use clean, crushed stone for backfill.
 Unlike sand (the industry standard), it doesn't move or change its properties when wet.

 The plumbing straps provide even more support to the plumbing.
 Nice!

-We use a Rhino-Rod and a concrete collar to lock the pool in place.
+We use a River Rod and a concrete collar to lock the pool in place.
 This prevents your pool from moving and separating from your patio.